hhtznr/JOSM-Elevation-Plugin/README.md

 # JOSM Elevation Plugin
 **Elevation** is a plugin for the [OpenStreetMap](https://www.openstreetmap.org/) editor [JOSM](https://josm.openstreetmap.de/).
-It displays terrain elevation at the mouse pointer location on the map as well as elevation contour lines and hillshade.
-It is designed to use publicly available elevation data from NASA's [Shuttle Radar Topography Mission (SRTM)](https://www.earthdata.nasa.gov/sensors/srtm).
-It can be configured to automatically download SRTM elevation data as needed.
+It displays local terrain elevation, visualizes terrain elevation in the map view and provides elevation tools.
+It is designed to use publicly available elevation data from NASA's [Shuttle Radar Topography Mission (SRTM)](https://www.earthdata.nasa.gov/sensors/srtm) and [Sonny's LiDAR Digital Terrain Models of Europe](https://sonny.4lima.de/).
+It can be configured to automatically download SRTM elevation data from [NASA Earthdata](https://www.earthdata.nasa.gov/).

+## Features
+- Terrain elevation at the mouse pointer location
+- Elevation visualization layer
+  - Contour lines
+  - Hillshade
+  - Lowest and highest points in the map view
+  - Elevation raster
+- Elevation tools
+  - Set node elevation
+  - Set peak prominence
+  - Topographic isolation finder
+  - Key col finder

-This JOSM screenshot provides an overview of the most important features of the **Elevation** plugin:
+This JOSM screenshot provides an overview of some of the features of the **Elevation** plugin:
 ![JOSM Elevation plugin -  Overview with highlighted features](https://github.com/hhtznr/JOSM-Elevation-Plugin/assets/57875126/6871d9e0-e881-4914-bc59-d08f22e83ae4)

 ## Building from source